jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Listener-Management.md

 	- Backend service by fault: Create or select an existed backend service, after selecting an existed backend service, relevant parameters cannot be modified;

-		 Backend service name: define backend service name, backend services created synchronously with listeners can be viewed in the backend service list;
+	- Backend service name: define backend service name, backend services created synchronously with listeners can be viewed in the backend service list;

-	- Backend Protocol: Display by default, if the listening protocol is http, https, the backend protocol is http, if the listening protocol is tcp, the backend protocol is tcp;
+	- Backend Protocol: Display by default, if the listening protocol is http, https, the backend protocol is http, if the listening protocol is tcp/tls, the backend protocol is tcp;

 	- Port: Backend business forwarding port, input range 1-65535, ports for different backend services can be duplicated;

 	- Scheduling algorithm: Weighted round robin algorithm, weighted least connection number and source IP can be selected according to actual business needs;

-		 Session persistence: Off by default, which supports cookie session persistence based on cookie implant method when Backend Protocol is http;
+	- Session persistence: Off by default, which supports cookie session persistence based on cookie implant method when Backend Protocol is http;

-		 cookie timeout: input range 0-86400, default value 0, representing the same life cycle as the browser;
+	- cookie timeout: input range 0-86400, default value 0, representing the same life cycle as the browser;

-	- Get real IP: It is on by default when Backend Protocol is http, support to pass-through in proxyprotocol Protocol method when Backend Protocol is tcp;
+	- Get real IP: When http is used as the backend protocol, is enabled by default and cannot be disabled, the real client IP can be obtained via the X-Forwarded-For header field; when tcp is used as the backend protocol, the pass-through to the client IP via the proxy protocol is supported.

 		Note: If it is gotten by turning on source IP under tcp protocol, it needs to be separately configured at the server;

-	- Get http header field: May select multiple items such as X-Forwarded-Proto, XForwarded-Port, X-Forwarded-LBIP, X-Forwarded-Host for passing-through relevant information requested by client http;
+	- Get http header field: May select multiple items such as X-Forwarded-Proto, X-Forwarded-Port, X-Forwarded-LBIP, X-Forwarded-Host for passing-through relevant information requested by client http;

 		![ALB后端转发配置](../../../../image/Networking/ALB/ALB-023.png)